JarateKing/CleanTF2plus/TROUBLESHOOTING.md

 You may run into issues installing and running properly.
 This serves as an FAQ for some common issues when installing.

-## Empty folders
+## Error Messages

-> When I run it, I get no errors, but the materials / models / etc. folders are empty
+> When I run it, I get an error message saying it was unable to find a certain vpk / exe

 The most common cause of this is CleanTF2plus not being in the proper install directory.
 It should exist in: